questdb/py-questdb-client/src/questdb/pandas_integration.md

 ```

 Note that by default the storage is still Python objects (sigh),
-so our Rust-based conversion will will come handy here as well.
+so our Rust-based conversion will come handy here as well.

 Note however that we need to handle nulls not as `None` objects,
 but as `pandas.NA` objects.